NorthEdWAD/web-hub/project-09/collapsible-README.md

 **Overview:**

 - You will build a JavaScript project that lets users swap out one image for another when they mouse over the image that displays when the web page loads in the browser.
+- You'll also use CSS Grid to create the page layout

 ---